Involuntary or vehicular manslaughter

 Advice and Comments

 These offenses are not COVs because they have a minimum conduct amounting to negligence.2 Involuntary or vehicular manslaughter, Pen C § 192(b), (c)(1), (2), is not a COV because it has a mens rea of negligence: either “without due caution or circumspection” or “criminal negligence.”
 See discussion in above endnote.
 The Ninth Circuit held that even voluntary manslaughter committed by recklessness (conscious disregard of a known risk), Pen C § 192(a), is not a COV.
 Quijada-Aguilar v.
 Lynch, 799 F.3d 1303 (9th Cir.
 2015).
 If at some point courts interpret the definition of a crime of violence at 18 USC § 16(a) to include recklessness (see discussion at Pen C § 207), that should not include § 192(b), (c).
-Even if the Supreme Court were to decide to include recklessness in the definition of COV (see discussion of Borden case in Advice to 192(a)), that should not include gross negligence.
+Borden, discussed in 192(a), held that recklessness is not a COV, and 192(b), (c) requires only gross negligence.
 Best practice is a specific plea to negligence.